-Aside from adding to the resale value of your home.
-Upgrading your bathroom can add great intrinsic value, improving your quality of life.
-Whether it be relaxing in your new bathtub, in a newly-imagined serine atmosphere, or catering for a growing family with extra space.
-The bathroom should always be a room for comfort and one to be proud of.
+Aside from adding to the resale value of your home, upgrading your bathroom seriously improves your quality of life ¾ from relaxing baths to more space for a growing family.
+Either way, the bathroom should always be a room for comfort and one to be proud of.

 Breaking down your budget

-If you are looking at a complete gut-out with a wall removal but would like to leave the entire job up to the professionals, you can expect to pay on average around $1,500 for the complete demolition and clean-up.
+A complete gut-out with a wall removal should be handled by a pro, for no other reason than the risk of water damage.
+You can expect to pay on average around $1,500 for the complete demolition and clean-up of your bathroom.

 Plumbing & Electrical work

-These trades will always need to be licensed no matter where in Canada you are located.
-These sub-trades are therefore relatively expensive, tending to charge between $70-$120 per hour.
-The amount and type of fixtures you want to install will have a major impact on this expense, for e.g. pot lights will cost around $250 each to supply and install.
+This work requires licensed trades everywhere in Canada, which is what makes them so expensive ($70-$120 per hour).
+And pot lights will cost around $250 each to supply and install.
 When hiring a general contractor to look after the project, they will usually include the cost of sub-trades in their overall quote, however, be sure to clarify that this is the case.

 Tiling costs can vary significantly depending on the quality and style.
-While porcelain is slightly more expensive than ceramic at $5-$10 / sq. ft., it is easier to keep clean and more durable, so will usually work out cheaper over its lifetime.
-Marble mosaics can range anywhere from $10 to $100 / sq. ft. depending on the intricacy of the design.
-Installation costs tend to be between $5 and $15 / sq. ft. depending on the complexity of the pattern in which the tiles need to be laid.
+While porcelain is slightly more expensive than ceramic at $5-$10/sq. ft., it’s easier to keep clean and more durable, so will usually work out cheaper over its lifetime.
+Marble mosaics can range anywhere from $10 to $100/sq. ft. depending on the intricacy of the design.
+Installation costs tend to be between $5 and $15/sq. ft. depending on the complexity of the pattern.

-Stone is the most common material used for bathroom countertops i.e. natural stone such as granite and marble or engineered stone such as quartz.
-Depending on the grade, expect to pay anywhere between $50 to $200 / sq. ft. for stone materials including installation.
-While wood is a less-common material due to its tendency to absorb moisture, some bathroom designs have incorporated this material for the countertop.
-Prices can vary considerably depending on the quality of wood, ranging anywhere from $30 to $150 / sq. ft. not including installation.
+Natural or engineered stone is the most common material used for bathroom countertops.
+Depending on the grade, expect to pay anywhere from $50 to $200/sq. ft. for stone materials including installation.
+While wood is a less-common material due to its tendency to absorb moisture, some customers have gone this route and it turns out beautifully.
+Prices can vary considerably depending on the quality of wood, ranging anywhere from $30 to $150/sq. ft. not including installation.
 Any wood in the bathroom will generally need to be well-sealed to prevent deterioration.

-One of the focal points of the room, your vanity is one of the pieces that really sets the style and feel of your bathroom.
+Your vanity will set the look and feel of your bathroom.
 A custom wood vanity is likely to run you at least $2,000, not including installation.
 There are several stock options available that can vary anywhere from $500 to $1,500 plus $300 to $600 for installation.

-Aside from the installation costs which are often included in the materials quotes for things like tiling and fixtures, general labour costs to cover things such as painting have to be calculated into your budget.
-For a mid-size bathroom, allow an additional $1,000 to $2,000 to cover these costs but ensure they are specified by the contractor as part of the initial quotation.
+Aside from the installation costs, which are often included in the materials quotes for things like tiling and fixtures, general labour costs to cover painting have to be calculated into your budget.
+For a mid-size bathroom, allow an additional $1,000 to $2,000 to cover these costs, but make sure they’re specified by the contractor as part of the initial quote.
 Also, labour pricing can vary considerably from contractor to contractor so it’s advisable to shop around and get comparative quotes.
-This isn’t to suggest that the cheapest quote is necessarily the one to choose, but rather it’s advisable to get an idea of the quality of their past work and experience to see if the price is justified.
-Saving a few hundred dollars from labour costs could end up costing you far more if the work is sub-par and needs to be fixed.
+This isn’t to suggest that the cheapest quote is necessarily the one to choose, but it’s advisable to get an idea of the quality of their past work and experience to justify the price.
+Saving a few hundred dollars on labour costs could end up costing you far more if the work needs to be re-done.

-Not only is this important when it comes to design ideas and planning your layout, knowing the square foot area of your bathroom will also give you a better idea of how much you should budget for based on square foot average prices.
+Knowing the square foot area of your bathroom will give you a better idea of how much you should budget for based on square foot average prices.
 Use a tape measure and write down your findings to get a rough size of the floor area.
 It’s best to over-shoot the estimated size so as to not fall short with your budget.

-Speak to a renovation advisor today on 1-888-670-9742 and get competing quotes from up to three 360° Contractors.
+Speak to a renovation advisor today at 1-888-670-9742 and get competing quotes from up to three 360° Contractors.
 It’s free and there’s no obligation.
-Your renovation advisor will also guide you through the stages of your renovation project and answer any questions or concerns you may have about getting started.
-Take advantage of our over 57,000 projects in experience since 2010 and give yourself the best opportunity for a stress-free successful bathroom remodeling project.
+Your renovation advisor will also guide you through the stages of your bathroom reno and answer any questions or concerns you may have about getting started.
+Take advantage of our experience (over 57,000 projects and counting) and put yourself in the best position for a stress-free successful bathroom remodelling project.